Evaluating Forecasts with scoringutils in R: Acknowledgments

 Funding statements

 NIB received funding from the Health Protection Research Unit (grant code NIHR200908).
-HG MISSING.
+HG's work was funded by the Wellcome Trust (grant: 210758/Z/18/Z).
 AC acknowledges funding by the NIHR, the Sergei Brin foundation, USAID, and the Academy of Medical Sciences.
 EvL acknowledges funding by the National Institute for Health Research (NIHR) Health Protection Research Unit (HPRU) in Modelling and Health Economics (grant number NIHR200908) and the European Union's Horizon 2020 research and innovation programme - project EpiPose (101003688).
 SF's work was supported by the Wellcome Trust (grant: 210758/Z/18/Z), and the NIHR (NIHR200908).
 SA's work was funded by the Wellcome Trust (grant: 210758/Z/18/Z).
 This study is partially funded by the National Institute for Health Research (NIHR) Health Protection Research Unit in Modelling and Health Economics, a partnership between UK Health Security Agency and Imperial College London in collaboration with LSHTM (grant code NIHR200908); and acknowledges funding from the MRC Centre for Global Infectious Disease Analysis (reference MR/R015600/1), jointly funded by the UK Medical Research Council (MRC) and the UK Foreign, Commonwealth \& Development Office (FCDO), under the MRC/FCDO Concordat agreement and is also part of the EDCTP2 programme supported by the European Union.
 Disclaimer: ``The views expressed are those of the author(s) and not necessarily those of the NIHR, UKHSA or the Department of Health and Social Care.
-We thank Community Jameel for Institute and research funding
+We thank Community Jameel for Institute and research funding.
+This work has also been supported by the US National Institutes of General Medical Sciences (R35GM119582).
+The content is solely the responsibility of the authors and does not necessarily represent the official views of NIGMS, or the National Institutes of Health.